utkarshcmu/grafana.org/content/blog/2016-10-15-project-update.md

 {{< imgbox max-width="40%" img="blog/project_update/alert_graph.png" caption="Alerting graph" >}}

 I know many are awaiting the next Grafana release, which will include the long anticipated alerting feature along with many other improvements.
-Beside data visualization we hope alerting will be a fundamental feature in Grafana.
-A feature that will continue to evolve and improve for many years.
+Besides data visualization, we hope alerting will be a fundamental feature in Grafana; a feature that will continue to evolve and improve for many years.
 That is why we have really taken the time get the design of the alert rule model and execution engine as solid and future proof as possible.